Fractured Magic: Chapter Seven

 The stranger stopped his pacing, his impatient back and forth.
 “Someone who would see Unity fall.”

 Great.
-Aleksir was trapped with a lunatic and a radical — a dangerous one, at that.
-He eyed the gap in the alleyway the man's pacing had created.
+Aleksir was trapped with a radical and a madman—a dangerous one, at that.
+He eyed the gap in the alleyway the man’s pacing had created.
 Aleksir stood little chance in a fight, but he was unmatched in a race.
-If he could just squeeze past, he'd be free.
+If he could just squeeze past, he’d be free.
 “Why?
 What did Unity do to you?” he asked, hoping to distract the man.
-But as if guessing Aleksir's thoughts, the man took a neat step to the left, cutting off Aleksir's escape route.
+But as if guessing Aleksir’s thoughts, the man took a step to the left, neatly cutting off Aleksir’s escape route.

 “How old are you, kid?
 Are you even eighteen?” he asked.